 The attention bottleneck

-Getting your ad on TV or your track on the radio used to mean you'd made it.
-Today, you can reach more people from your bedroom than a national agency could in the 90s - but no one celebrates running their first Facebook ad.
+Today, you can reach more people from your bedroom than a national agency could in the 90s.
+But no one celebrates running their first Facebook ad.

-Distribution is no longer scarce - but attention is.
+That’s because distribution is no longer scarce - but attention is.

 We see thousands of brand messages a day.
 Emails, promoted posts, sponsored video clips, in-feed whitepapers, chatbot prompts, search ads, retargeting loops.
 Every one designed to be relevant.
 Every one hoping we’re in-market.
-And most of it disappears without trace.

 Hyper-targeting isn’t the answer